Good evening :)

 1. What is an ETF fund?

-The ETF meaning in finance, including international ETFs India, is exchange-traded funds that hold diversified baskets of securities yet trade intraday like individual shares, giving investors broad exposure, transparency and liquidity within a single market-quoted instrument.
+The ETF full form is exchange-traded fund.
+In finance, ETFs hold diversified baskets of securities and trade intraday like individual shares, giving investors broad exposure, transparency, and liquidity within a single market-quoted instrument.

 2. How to invest in ETFs?

-Here’s how you can invest in ETFs -
+Here’s how you can invest in ETF funds -

 1. Go to the Tickertape Stock Screener